Chronic or recurrent distress, but no obvious diagnosis

 Kirstine Postma CPsych

 Kirstine Postma is a clinical psychologist practising in Ottawa.
-She is trained in CBT, DBT, EMDR,
+She is trained in CBT and EMDR,

 Interpersonal Therapy and Mindfulness-Based Stress Reduction.
 She also works as a trainer and supervisor in CBT.